 A productive hourly rate (PHR) is the total wages and related benefits divided by the productive hours.
 It may be computed by the claimant for each employee or classification whose labor is directly related to the claimed reimbursable cost.
 The claimant must maintain documentation of how the hours were computed.
-Details on how to calculate the PHR are available on the annual manual for each fiscal year posted on the SCO website, under the Filing a Claim, 7.
-Direct Costs section https://www.sco.ca.gov/ard\mancost.html.
+Details on how to calculate the PHR are available on the annual manuals for local agencies and school districts and community college districts under the Filing a Claim, 7.
+Direct Costs section.